 The key difference between this process and a courtroom trial is that the rules are relaxed.
 For example, evidence may be submitted to the arbitrator that might not be admissible in court, because the party lacked a technical foundation for the evidence or faced some other procedural obstacle.
 While a judge might rule the evidence inadmissible and not consider it or submit it to the jury, the arbitrator receives the evidence and makes a decision about how much weight to afford it.

 Arbitration has received some attention from the press over the past few years, as individuals and watchdog organizations alike have sought to bar or invalidate mandatory arbitration clauses in a variety of contexts.
-Earlier this year, the Consumer Financial Protection Bureau (CFPB) issued a rule that would block major corporations such as large credit card issuers from using mandatory arbitration clauses to prevent consumers from joining together to bring class action lawsuits against the companies.
+The Consumer Financial Protection Bureau (CFPB) even issued a rule that would block major corporations such as large credit card issuers from using mandatory arbitration clauses to prevent consumers from joining together to bring class-action lawsuits against the companies.
 Many consumer protection organizations have argued that mandatory arbitration clauses make it difficult or impossible for consumers to effectively assert their rights.

 Arbitration offers several advantages when parties choose to make use of the process.
 For example:

 - When the issue to be resolved is technical or requires specialized knowledge, the parties can choose a qualified arbitrator rather than relying on a judge who may not have the appropriate expertise.